National Honor Society

 Qualifying Volunteer Hours Information

-A minimum of 45 documented service hours is required for application to East’s chapter of NHS for the Spring of 2023.
-Please note that, although NHS acknowledges the educational and community value of all students’ extracurricular commitments, time spent in activities which result in direct material benefit to the student can not be counted as community service.
+A minimum of 45 documented service hours is required for application to East’s chapter of NHS.
+Please note that, although NHS acknowledges the educational and community value of all students’ extracurricular commitments, time spent in activities which result in direct material benefit to the student --either in the form of financial benefit or credit towards graduation-- can not be counted as community service.
 (For example, hours at a paid summer internship, or time spent fundraising for a trip that students will be taking themselves will not count.
-Programs which raise general funds in addition to student support funds may receive either full or partial hour allowances and are considered on a case-by-case basis via direct communication between the NHS selection committee and program supervisors. ) Under no circumstances can a close relative (parent/guardian/grandparent/aunt/uncle etc.) provide a signature for verification of community service.
+NHS is phasing out acceptance of all hours which have previously posed ambiguous questions of self-interest.
+Specifically, hours spent fundraising for ANY East High club, sport, or other organization will only be counted as 50% time for Spring 2024 NHS applicants, and will NOT BE COUNTED at all for Spring 2025 applicants, unless they were previously accepted as part of a 2024 application.)
+Under no circumstances can a close relative (parent/guardian/grandparent/aunt/uncle etc.) provide a signature for verification of community service.

 Volunteer Hours Verification Process